Samanneysari/devops-beginners/devops.md

 * Note: This reduces isolation, so use it carefully.

 ##### 4. **`None Network: Total Isolation`**
 The none network cuts off all networking.
 It’s perfect for containers that don’t need to talk to anyone.

-**`Example 6: No Networking`**
+* You cannot directly transition a Docker container from none network mode to host network mode **`Example 6: No Networking`**
 ```
 docker run -d --network none --name isolated busybox sleep 3600